edwardinio18/Hangman-Sockets/README.md

 # Hangman-Sockets
-Hangman-Sockets is a personal take on the classic game hangman using TCP sockets in Python.
+Hangman-Sockets is a personal take on the classic game hangman using TCP sockets in Python with Pickle encoding/decoding.

 ## Features
 - **Network-Based Gameplay**: Leverages TCP sockets for playing hangman over a network in a client-server setup.